 I can talk about a relevant topic several times, precisely because it is relevant.
 Even those who have seen it before may be very grateful because they are reminded of the topic and then say, "Ah, that's right, there was something!
 I have to do that now!”
 I mean, the classic advertising effect research says yes, I need seven to ten advertising media contacts so that the addressee, the potential customer, perceives it and reacts to it.
 In this respect, we are of course very much like knights of fortune with a newsletter anyway and hope that it hits the spot at the moment and it hits incredibly often, because the newsletter is read really well if it's done well.
 But if I send it again and send it again and send it again, you can really do it more often, then I just remind you and make sure that the action is really triggered without making a lot of work for me.
 So and now I've actually defined a complete email marketing concept for every damn online shop out there in ten minutes.
 Is not so difficult.

-And there is an incredible amount of turnover in it, if you already have a few customers, with such a small e-mail marketing concept as I presented in ten minutes, you can easily achieve 100,000 euros in annual sales.
-And if the shop is a bit bigger, then there will be significantly more sales.
-You just have to do it right and promote the right products now, generate the right addresses again, whatever, there are many starting points.
-But you really have to do it, because leaving the e-mail addresses as they are naturally has the big problem that the users simply don't subscribe to the newsletter at all, i.e. they aren't set at all, and are then perhaps a bit irritated when they then receive a newsletter all at once.
+And there is an insane amount of revenue in it, if you already have a few customers, is with such a small email marketing concept as I presented in ten minutes, there are easily 100,000 euros in revenue per year in it.
+And if the store is a bit bigger, there's also a lot more revenue in it.
+You just have to do it right and promote the right products, generate more addresses, whatever, there are many starting points.
+But you really have to do it, because leaving the e-mail addresses just like that naturally has the very big problem that the users simply don't receive the newsletter at all, i.e. are not set up at all, and are then perhaps rather a bit irritated when they then suddenly receive newsletters.

 So just waiting and saying we'll do it at some point is really a problem because you minimize the value of the email addresses you have and of course that sucks.
 So you should start early enough, even if it's just a monthly newsletter.
 You keep reminding yourself.
 But actually you can address the customer at least once a week and say "Hey, here I am", but not just with a few products but always with a small added value.
 But as I said, it doesn't take that much effort to do it properly.

-So, let's go! make newsletters!
+So let's go!
+Make newsletter!
 Good luck and lots of conversions!